The Language Integration Program (LIP) for learning French or English swiftly and smoothly

 The language project within the LIP is designed to evolve and adapt to the unique needs and abilities of each student.
 Regular parent-teacher information and evaluation meetings are held throughout the year to monitor progress, discuss difficulties and establish collaborative strategies for continued growth.

-To reinforce the student's language skills in the other language of instruction, pupils receive 12 hours of teaching over 2 weeks in the non-dominant language, adapted to their linguistic project.
+To reinforce the student's language skills in the other language of instruction, the LIP incorporates reinforced parallel teaching.
+Pupils receive additional hours of teaching every week in the non-dominant language, adapted to their linguistic project.
 This approach ensures that the students receive full exposure to both languages, improving their bilingual skills.

 Work in the non-dominant language is concentrated on the gradual mastery of the lexical field necessary for integration into the homeroom class (specific vocabulary needed, understanding of instructions, accompanied repetition of learning given in the homeroom class) and also on learning the target language in everyday life (daily vocabulary, construction of simple sentences, mastery of "emergency" vocabulary linked, for example, to the student's physiological needs).